saurabh-vaidya28/Advanced_NN/Architecture of Neural Network.md

 Architecture of Neural Networks
 -> It refers to the structure or design of the network, which defines how the neurons (or nodes) are organised, connected, and how data flows through the network.

-1) Input Layer: Resposible for receiving the initial data features that are fed into the neural network.
+1) Input Layer: Resposible for receiving the initialdata features that are fed into the neural network.

 2) Hidden Layers: Intermediate layers between the input & output layers.
 They perform complex computation and transformation on the input data.
 A neural network can have numerous hidden layer consisting of numerous neurons or nodes.

 3) Neurons (Nodes): They receive input signals and perform computations to produce and output.
 Neurons in the hidden and output layers utilize activation functions to introduce non-linearities into the network, allowing it to learn complex patterns.